Chapter: 01

 ratings provide individual and institutional investors with information that

-assists them in determining whether issuers of debt obligations and
+assists them in determining whether issuers of debt obligations and fixed-income securities will be able to

 meet their obligations with respect to those securities.
 Credit rating agencies